Malta national amateur football team

-The Malta national amateur football team alternates with Gozo representative football team in representing Malta in the UEFA Regions' Cup.
+The Malta national amateur football team is the amateur representative team for Malta at football.
 It is controlled by the Malta Football Association.

 History

+The team's first reported appearance came at the 1960 Summer Olympics African qualifiers, where Malta was eliminated in the first round.
+Subsequently, the team also participated in the 1963 Mediterranean Games and in two editions of the now defunct UEFA Amateur Cup.

+The team also faced Canada in September 1973 in a friendly match at the Empire Stadium, as part of the Canada's preparation for the 1976 Summer Olympics.
+The match ended in a nil-nil draw.

-The Malta national amateur football team debuted in the 2001 and has since participated in the 2003, 2005, 2007, 2009 and 2011 editions of the UEFA Regions' Cup.
-Moreover, following a hiatus of 11 years due to the combination of the participation by the Gozitan team and the COVID-19 pandemic, the Malta national amateur football team will be returning to the fore and will participate in the 2023 edition of the UEFA Regions' Cup.
+Nowadays, it alternates with Gozo representative football team in representing Malta in the UEFA Regions' Cup.
+It debuted in the 2001 and has since participated in the 2003, 2005, 2007, 2009 and 2011.
+Moreover, following a hiatus of 11 years due to the combination of the participation by the Gozitan team and the COVID-19 pandemic, the team returned to the fore and participated in the 2023 edition of the UEFA Regions' Cup.